Lithuanian Art Society: Exhibition

-In total, the exhibition included 242 works (oil and watercolor paintings, drawings, architectural projects, sculptures) by 23 professional artists, as well as 206 works by folk artists.
-The exhibition closed on and was attended by more than 2,000 visitors, with the exhibition receiving substantial attention in the press.
+The exhibition featured 242 works by 23 professional artists—including oil and watercolor paintings, drawings, architectural projects, and sculptures—and 206 works by folk artists.
+It closed on and was attended by more than 2,000 visitors, with the exhibition receiving substantial attention in the press.
 Professional artists included Čiurlionis (who publicly exhibited his works for the first time), Žmuidzinavičius, Rimša, Petras Kalpokas, Juozas Zikaras, Kazimierz Stabrowski, Antanas Jaroševičius, and Władysław Leszczyński.
 The exhibition was successful in selling its exhibits, particularly the folk art.
 Petras Vileišis purchased a sculpture by Rimša depicting a Lithuanian woman teaching her son to read (a symbol of clandestine schools that were active during the Lithuanian press ban) for 300 rubles.